Viscoelastic memory foam

 Photo: Blastoff: Are you sitting comfortably?
 Then we'll begin.
 The original memory foam was invented in the early 1970s by NASA scientists.
 Their mission?
 To develop a pressure-relieving material that would cushion astronauts in rocket cockpits against extreme forces during blastoff.
 The foam mattresses sold commercially are a much-improved version of NASA's technology.
 Speaking about its TEMPUR® products, the leading manufacturer, Tempur-Pedic, claims its scientists have spent millions of dollars and a full decade turning TEMPUR into a better material.
 Picture courtesy of NASA on the Commons.

 The trouble with sleeping is that your bones get in the way.
 Without bones, sleeping would be easy: if you were just a big blob of muscle and fat, imagine how comfortably you'd sleep!
 Unfortunately, though, all that body tissue is wrapped around a hard structure—your skeleton—that feels about as comfortable as the frame of a bicycle.
-A traditional bed has a mattress of soft material supported by coiled metal springs inside.
-It gives when you lean on it, but unless there are dozens of springs arranged in small pockets, it won't respond exactly to your body shape.
+A traditional bed has a mattress of soft material supported by several hundred coiled metal springs, coupled together so they move as one in what's called an open or continuous coil.
+The whole thing tends to cave in when you lie on it, but it won't respond exactly to your body shape.
 If you lie on your back, your buttocks will press further than the rest of your body leaving parts of your spine unsupported—potentially giving you backache the next day.
 If you lie on your side, your hips and shoulders will tend to press down more—supporting more than their fare share of your bodyweight and making you feel uncomfortable.
+If you're sleeping with a partner on a mattress like this, your bodies tend to create a valley in the middle and roll together.
+A more sophisticated spring mattress will use a different approach: there are at least twice as many springs (sometimes 10 times more) arranged in small pockets, and each one flexes individually.
+Different areas of the mattress may have more or fewer springs made from different gauge wire to give more or less support.
+Pocket-spring mattresses like these give much more support, but they're also heavier and more expensive because of all the extra springs.
+Better mattresses tend to have a higher "spring count."

 The idea of memory foam is incredibly simple.
 Instead of sleeping on springs, you sleep on very thick foam that gives way where you press on it.
 Technically, it's called viscoelastic: visco (from viscous) means it moves, somewhat reluctantly, when you apply a force; elastic means it returns to its original shape when you remove the force.
 The foam is temperature sensitive, so it tends to sink more as your body temperature warms it up.
 Very quickly, it molds to your unique contours.
 If you sleep on your side, the foam sinks in much more at your shoulders and hips so—in theory—your entire body is always perfectly supported and your spine remains straight.
 Your weight is spread more evenly and the pressure is relieved on places like your shoulders and hips.
 That's why many people find memory foam mattresses help to reduce the symptoms of problems such as backpain and arthritis.
 If you change position or turn over, the mattress gradually molds to your new shape.